Dealing with Fatigue: It’s not a problem, it’s a symptom

 Turns out, your own body has the answers.

-Our Translational Science team, led by our Chief Translational Science Officer Ally Perlina, has been digging deep into the science of energy production and mitochondrial health.
+Our Translational Science team has been digging deep into the science of energy production and mitochondrial health.
 Here are some of their exciting nutritional finds:

 Your body naturally creates energy in the form of ATP (adenosine triphosphate), which is produced by the mitochondria that live within the cells of your body.
-Mitochondria - the powerhouse of the cell, is a specialized cell organelle which is capable of undergoing biogenesis (growth and division of pre-existing mitochondria) independent of cell division, in order to meet the changing cellular energy requirements.
-Cell’s energy production needs are are largely met through a process called cellular respiration which involves three main pathways:
+Mitochondria - the powerhouse of the cell, is a specialized cell organelle that is capable of undergoing biogenesis (growth and division of pre-existing mitochondria) independent of cell division in order to meet the changing cellular energy requirements.
+Cell’s energy production needs are largely met through a process called cellular respiration, which involves three main pathways:

-Glycolysis: metabolic pathway that converts glucose into pyruvate while producing ATP,
+Glycolysis: a metabolic pathway that converts glucose into pyruvate while producing ATP

-TCA Cycle: also known as "Kreb's cycle,” the aerobic process which involves a series of enzymatic steps; catabolizes pyruvate to CO2 and H2O
+TCA Cycle: also known as "Kreb's cycle,” the aerobic process which involves a series of enzymatic steps; catabolizing pyruvate to CO2 and H2O

 The essential nutrients enhancing energy production can be provided either as supplements or in a form of foods that contain specific ingredients that enhance cellular respiration pathways and mitochondrial health*.

-Dietary supplements with Resveratrol, NAD+ precursors, and Fisetin can improve mitochondrial energy production by activating Sirtuins, which inturn activates the master regulator of mitochondrial biogenesis called PGC-1 alpha (peroxisome proliferator-activated receptor gamma coactivator 1 alpha) downstream.
-Some energy-boosting food sources include pistachios, grapes, spinach, broccoli, tomato, as they contain ingredients that boost cellular respiration pathways and healthy mitochondrial functioning.3,4
+Dietary supplements with resveratrol, NAD+ precursors, and Fisetin can help support mitochondrial energy production by activating Sirtuins, which in turn activates the master regulator of mitochondrial biogenesis called PGC-1 alpha (peroxisome proliferator-activated receptor gamma coactivator 1 alpha) downstream.* Some energy-boosting food sources include pistachios, grapes, spinach, broccoli, and tomato, as they contain ingredients that help support cellular respiration pathways and healthy mitochondrial functioning*.3,4

 For example, pistachio is a natural source of CoQ10, while grapes and berries contain polyphenol resveratrol.
-Upon intake, both CoQ10 and resveratrol enhance energy production and mitochondrial health by activating (i) mitochondrial biogenesis through PGC-1 alpha pathways and (ii) the expression of critical mitochondrial antioxidant enzymes, such as superoxide dismutase 2 (SOD-2).5
+Upon intake, both CoQ10 and resveratrol help support healthy energy production and mitochondrial health by activating (i) mitochondrial biogenesis through PGC-1 alpha pathways and (ii) the expression of critical mitochondrial antioxidant enzymes, such as superoxide dismutase 2 (SOD-2)*.5

-Other foods like spinach, broccoli, and tomato, contain alpha-lipoic acid (ALA) as an active ingredient, which is essential for energy production and can also act as antioxidant.
-ALA's role in energy production involves being a critical cofactor for key cellular and mitochondrial enzymes (such as pyruvate dehydrogenase/ PDH, alpha-ketoglutarate dehydrogenase/ alpha-KGDH, and branched-chain ketoacid dehydrogenase/ BCKDC).6
+Other foods, like spinach, broccoli, and tomato, contain alpha-lipoic acid (ALA) as an active ingredient, essential for energy production, and can also act as an antioxidant.
+ALA's role in energy production involves being a critical cofactor for key cellular and mitochondrial enzymes (such as pyruvate dehydrogenase/ PDH, alpha-ketoglutarate dehydrogenase/ alpha-KGDH, and branched-chain ketoacid dehydrogenase/ BCKDC)*.6

 What nutrients give YOU energy, naturally?